 Tucson Waldorf School is an independent, tuition-based school and does not receive funds from federal, state, or local government.
 Tuition at TWS is outlined in the Tuition and Fees section.

 An important goal of Tucson Waldorf School is that families of all income levels may participate in the school.
-Financial Assistance resources are available to all students in Grades ‘K’ through 8 through the Arizona state STO tax-credit program, i.e. Arizona Waldorf Scholarship Fund.
+Scholarship resources are available to all students in Grades ‘K’ through 8 through the Arizona state School Tuition Organization (STO) private school scholarship tax-credit program.

 TWS is an accredited full Member of the Association of Waldorf Schools of North America (AWSNA).